Search News & Insights

 AUTHOR(S): Tara Doyle, Michael Jackson, Dualta Counihan, Joe Beashel, Anne-Marie Bohan, Shay Lydon, Liam Collins, Philip Lovegrove, Elizabeth Grace, Oisin McClenaghan, Michelle Ridge

-PRACTICE AREA GROUP: Asset Management and Investment Funds, Structured Finance and Derivatives
+PRACTICE AREA GROUP: Asset Management and Investment Funds, Structured Finance and Securitisation

 What do managers of Irish UCITS and AIFs need to know?